 Save to Pinterest Sopa Azteca is a quintessential Mexican dish that brings warmth and vibrant flavors to the table.
 This soulful soup features a deeply aromatic broth made from roasted tomatoes and toasted dried chiles, poured over a bed of crispy, golden tortilla strips.
 Garnished with creamy panela cheese, fresh avocado, and a touch of cilantro, it is a perfect balance of textures and heat.

-Whether you are looking for a comforting vegetarian meal or a flavorful starter for a Mexican-themed dinner, Sopa Azteca is a versatile choice that never fails to impress with its presentation and heartiness.
+Save to Pinterest Whether you are looking for a comforting vegetarian meal or a flavorful starter for a Mexican-themed dinner, Sopa Azteca is a versatile choice that never fails to impress with its presentation and heartiness.

 Ingredients